vi-k/cancelable_future/README.md

 ```

 he must be sure that this code will not be arbitrarily interrupted anywhere.
-If a developer writes:
+If a developer writes

 ```dart
 await future;
 ```

 he must be sure that future will either return the result or throw an exception.
-This is architecture of the `Future`.
+This is architecture of `Future`.
 It may not be the best option.
-Maybe it
+Maybe it would
-would be better if the cancel method was added to architecture of the `Future`
+be better if the cancel method was added to architecture of `Future` right away.
-right away.
-But to add the ability to cancel `Future` now is to introduce chaos
+But to add the ability to cancel `Future` now is to introduce chaos into all the
-into all the existing code on Dart.
-In order to add cancel to the code, the
+existing code on Dart.
+In order to add cancel to the code, the developer must
-developer must agree to it.
+agree to it.
 As if signing a contract.
-And that possibility
+And that possibility exists.
+It's an
-exists.
-It's an asynchronous `Stream`'s generator `async*`:
+asynchronous `Stream`'s generator `async*`:

 ```dart
 Stream<SomeClass> f() async* {